coshx/caravel/README.md

 func post(eventName: String, data: AnyObject)
 ```

-**NB:** Caravel is smart enough for serializing nested objects.
-However, this works only if they belong to the supported types.
+**NB:** Caravel is smart enough for serializing nested objects (eg. an array wrapped into a dictionary).
+However, this serialization only works if nested types are belong the supported ones.

 ```swift
 /**